liammurray/liammurray/README.md

 👀 I’m interested in ...

+- AI tools such as Claude for 100x productivity

 - Everything AWS and Kubernetes+GitOps

   - Many years experience (since 2016) with all kinds of AWS services (on top of 27 years industry experience)